Henry-Hiles/Messaging/README.md

 # Messaging

-A simple messaging website where multiple users can chat together.
-Made using node.js, and the packages socket.io, and nodemon (for dev only).
+A simple, open-source, online chat room where you can join online chat rooms, or create your own.
-It also uses moment.js client-side.
+Made with the technologies below.

-### Todo
+## Technologies

-Adding room support
+This project was built using handcrafted Javascript, as well as Node.js, Socket.io, and Express.
+It also uses nodemon for running in development.